emqx/emqx-docs/en_US/deploy/cluster/security.md

 # Cluster Security

-When to comes to security of the EMQX cluster, there are mainly two aspects to consider.
+When to comes to security of the EMQX cluster there two primary aspects to consider.

 * Secure the ports each node listens on for clustering.
 * Keep the Erlang cookie secret, see `node.cookie` config.